openstack-archive/ansible-role-openstack-operations/README-backup-ops.md

 * `mysql_root_password` - The original root password to access the database.
 If unsent, it checks the Puppet hieradata for the password.
 * `mysql_clustercheck_password` - The original password for the clustercheck user.
 If unsent, it checks the Puppet hieradata for the password.
 * `galera_container_image` - The image to use for the temporary container to restore the galera database.
 If unset, it tries to determine the image from the existing galera container.

+Filesystem backup variables:
+* `backup_dirs` - List of the files to backup.
+* `baclup_exclude` - List of the files that where not included on the backup.
+* `backup_file` - The end of the backup file name.

 ## Inventory and Playbooks ##